rvdxk/rvdxk/README.md

 ###

-<p align="left">My name is Radek and I'm a I am a beginner Java developer, from Sopot in Poland.</p>
+<p align="left">My name is Radek and I'm a beginner Java developer, from Sopot in Poland.</p>

 ###